-The client-server configuration is set from a dialog box available by selecting Options->Configure JTAG server in the debugger.
-The default settings are usually correct for most configurations and require changing only when the default server port address is already in use or when the debugger is being run from a machine that is not the same machine connected to the FPGA board/device (see Client-Server Configuration for Remote Debugging, on page 79).
+The client-server configuration is set from a dialog box available by selecting Options->Configure client/server settings in the Identify debugger.
+The default settings are usually correct for most configurations and require changing only when the default server port address is already in use or when the debugger is being run from a remote machine that is not the same machine connected to the FPGA board/device (see Remote Client-Server Configuration, on page 92).

-76 Configure client/server settings
+% Configure client/server se ettings x

 Cable type

-Microsemi_BuiltinJTAG 💌 🗹 Use client/server

 server address ('127.0.0.1')

 127.0.0.1

-client/server port ('58015')
+client/server port ('59015')

-58015
+59015

-client/server logfile ('ipc_tcp_microsemi.log')
+client/server logfile ('ipc_tcp_umrbus.log')

-ipc_tcp_microsemi.log
+ipc_tcp_umrbus.log

 Start/Stop

-Start server Connection starts for Microsemi_BuiltinJTAG.
+Start server

 Stop server

 Update log

 Cancel